 Testing for Sports Awards consists of a practical aptitude test in several sports and an interview.
 Candidates’ present schools will be asked to provide a letter of recommendation giving details of past sporting achievements and involvement.

 Once awarded, all scholarships are subject to annual review.
 Scholarship holders are expected to continue to contribute as appropriate to the life of the school.
 Scholarship offers are made as soon as possible after the relevant tests.
-Acceptance is conditional on agreeing to terms and conditions, details of which may be obtained from the Admissions Registrar.
+Acceptance is conditional on agreeing to terms and conditions, details of which may be obtained from the Director of Admissions.
 All scholarship holders may, in addition, apply for means-tested bursarial assistance.

 Joining King's at Age 11